ThoughtWorksInc/future.scala/README.md

 Is any sane developer able to tell which catchers will receive the exceptions?

 There are too many concepts about exceptions when you work with `scala.concurrent.Future`.
-You have to remember the different exception handling strategies between `flatMap`, `recover`, `recoverWith` and `onFailure`, and the difference between `scala.concurrent.Future.failed(new Exception)` and `scala.concurrent.future { throw new Exception }`.
+You have to remember the different exception handling strategies between `flatMap`, `recover`, `recoverWith` and `onFailure`, and the difference between `scala.concurrent.Future.failed(new Serializable with Exception)` and `scala.concurrent.future { throw new Serializable with Exception }`.

 `scala.async` does not make things better, because `scala.async` will [produce a compiler error](https://github.com/scala/async/blob/master/src/test/scala/scala/async/neg/NakedAwait.scala#L104) for every `await` in a `try` statement.